JaeJinHong/lundtoptagger/README.md

 These histograms are included in the repository; they are located in the `histos` folder.
 They can be created with the `make_histos.py` script, which also applies mass and $pT$ cuts from `config_signal.yaml`.

+Rather than choosing a single signal configuraion, the `signal` key in `config_make_data.yaml` can also be set to `all`, in which case the script will combine the selections (to include jets which pass any of the selections) and store multiple sets of flat-pT weights (in both the graphs and ROOT files), one for each signal configuration.
+The main reason for this is that you don't have to process the background jets (QCD) multiple times, and there is no need to have multiple QCD graphs files with slightly different selections.
+Instead, when later using the file, you can choose which set of weights to use and apply corresponding selection cuts.
+If saving multple sets of weights, they will be saved with the signal configuration identifier as a suffix in the branch/attribure names.
+You can also do this with a single signal configuration by setting `signal_name_in_weight` to `True` in `config_make_data.yaml`, in order to have matching names between the signal files where you would probably only use 1 configuration and the background files where you might want to use multiple configurations.

 You can override any of the parameters in `config_make_data.yaml` using the `--override` command-line argument; for example:

 ```bash